levlaz/dagger-wrapper/README.md

     return await drupal
 ```

-With these things in place we can now publish this simple wrapper library and reuse it accross any other project that needs drupal or MariaDB.
+With these things in place we can now publish this simple wrapper library and reuse it across any other project that needs drupal or MariaDB.

 ## Wrapper in Action